sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 ![Screenshot, using "Export To App" feature to export bookmarks to Organic Maps"](/news/images/desert-atlas-export-to-app.png)

 This has been the result of quite a bit of effort on my part, including learning more about the OpenStreetMap ecosystem than I ever thought I would.
 But since I had to learn a lot of things, I did not learn them very deeply.
-If you are inspired by this project and have deeper knowledge about some of its components, I have listed some low hanging fruit at the end of this post where you might be able to make a big impact pretty easily.
+If you are inspired by this project and have deeper knowledge about some of its components, I have [layed out some areas](https://github.com/orblivion/desert-atlas/wiki/Where-to-help) where you might be able to make a big impact pretty easily.

 The gap between Organic Maps and Google Maps
 --------------------------------------------